ssvlabs/awesome-ssv/frontend/README.md

 ❗❗ Important reminder : ❗❗

-💥 Once you have your contracts deployed you will need to update the default network in `App.jsx` to match your default network in `hardhat-config.js` !
+💥 Once you have your contracts deployed don't forget to set up the default network in `App.jsx` to match the one in `hardhat-config.js` !

 # Show off to the world